The Separation of $NP$ and $PSPACE$: Differs from

 \subsection{Proof of Theorem \ref{theorem1}}

-For the enumeration $e$ given in Section \ref{enumeration}, we represent the $j$-th single-tape polynomial-time nondeterministic Turing machine in enumeration $e$ by $e(j)$.
-Thus, $e(j)$ is either a trivial Turing machine \footnote{ We encode the tuple of trivial Turing machine as where $M$ is the trivial Turing machine itself.} with empty next-move function, or a non-trivial single-tape polynomial-time nondeterministic Turing machine.
-If $e(j)$ is not trivial and its time complexity is then by Lemma \ref{lemma1}, there exists a deterministic $cn^k+k$ space-bounded Turing machine $M_j$, which accepts the same language as $e(j)$.
-So, a natural idea is to replace $e(j)$ with $M_j$ (we denote the replaced enumeration as $e'$).
-It is not difficult for the reader to see that the original enumeration $e$ and the replaced enumeration $e'$ are the same enumeration of the languages accepted by all single-tape polynomial-time nondeterministic Turing machines.

-We are now able to design a four-tape NTM $M_0$ which treats its input string $x$ both as an encoding of a tuple $(M,k)$ \footnote{ By the above discussion, the enumeration $e'$ is our new research target (rather than the original enumeration $e$), so $(M,k)$ is in the enumeration $e'$.
-That is to say, $M$ is either a trivial single-tape polynomial-time nondeterministic Turing machine, or a non-trivial deterministic space-bounded Turing machine which is equivalent to the original nondeterministic time-bounded Turing machine.} and also as the input to $M$.
-We show the following:
+We are now able to design a four-tape NTM $M_0$ that treats its input string $x$ both as an encoding of a tuple $(M_j,k)$ and also as the input to the polynomial-time nondeterministic Turing machine $M_j$.
+We stress that the deterministic simulation process in the following important theorem is adapting from the simulation process in \cite{DK14} (see proof of Theorem 1.9 in the standard textbook \cite{DK14}):

-\begin{theorem} There exists a language $L_d$ accepted by an universal nondeterministic Turing machine $M_0$ but by no polynomial-time nondeterministic Turing machines. \end{theorem}
+\begin{theoremsection} There exists a language $L_d$ accepted by a universal nondeterministic Turing machine $M_0$ but by no polynomial-time nondeterministic Turing machines. \end{theoremsection}